peerfahad/CRUD-API/README.md

 - Clone the repo
 - Copy `config/db_config.sample.php` as `config/db_config.sample.php`  and update the seetings accordingly.
+- If you have docker, simple run `docker-compose up -d` in the root and view the website at http://localhost:9867/.
+Look at the notes
 - Run `chmod +x setup.sh`  to make it executable
 - Run `./setup.sh`